 Different Types of Inventory Management

-Stock review- This method is usually manual and used by small businesses.
+This method is usually manual and used by small businesses.
 The stock review involves regular analysis of stock on hand and projected future needs.
 This method can provide control over the inventory management process, however, it can be labor-intensive and less accurate.
+Just-in-time-

 Keeping track of inventory can be a headache.